 — New hardware for the doors

-I’d love to replace the gray Gus Modern sofa for something completely different.
+I’d love to replace the gray Gus Modern sofa with something completely different.
 Don’t get me wrong, this is a great sofa, but I’ve had it for 10 years and am just ready for a change.
-Same goes for the coffee table.
+The same goes for the coffee table.
 The ibex rams heads are insanely gorgeous, but change is calling my name.